shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 <br>
 ![MOEAs](../assets/img/rotav_OE_para.png)

 Readers should realize that each objective of the problem formulation is plotted against the other objectives, so the x- and y-axes are duplicated.
+These scatter plots are useful for providing visual insight into the relations between the different objectives.

 <br>
 ## Visualization 2: 3D Plots
 To look at more than one objective at a time

 {% highlight ruby %}
+## 3D PLOT EXAMPLE
 df_outcomes = pd.DataFrame(outcomes)
 fig = plt.figure(figsize=(8,8))
 ax = fig.add_subplot(111, projection='3d')
 ax.scatter(df_outcomes.iloc[:,0], df_outcomes.iloc[:,1],df_outcomes.iloc[:,4], depthshade=100)

+# Figure formatting
 ax.set_xlabel(list(df_outcomes)[0])
 ax.set_ylabel(list(df_outcomes)[1])
 ax.set_zlabel(list(df_outcomes)[4])